aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 3. **How many instances are there in total (of each type, if appropriate)?**

-	There are 12 million unique records of companies in the Company Dataset.
+	There are 29 million unique records of companies in the Company Dataset.
-	There are 3,199,277,517 unique records of people in the Person Dataset.
+	There are 3 billion unique records of people in the Person Dataset.

 5. **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?** If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g. geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g. to cover a more diverse range of instances, because instances were withheld or unavailable).